“The best bridge between despair and hope is a good night’s sleep.”

 6) Move throughout the day.

-Working out for an hour in the gym and sitting for the rest of the day is considered a sedentary lifestyle.
+If you are working out for an hour in the gym and sitting for the rest of the day, your lifestyle is considered sedentary.
 So, incorporate movement throughout the day for better sleep.
 Consider investing in a standing desk or a bike desk.
 Take a few walks through the day, do some yoga, Pilates, or dance.
 Any movement where your mind/body and soul are all engaged.
 Look for opportunities to move.

 I work from home in bursts.
 My timer is set for 1:15 minutes, where I am hyper-focused on work, followed by a 30-minute break.
 I get up and stretch, dance, do 5-minute yoga, and go outside.
 Not to mention, I block my calendar each morning between 6:00 and 8:00 am to get a focused exercise and walk.
 The work is still there when I get back.